linhtng/minishell/README.md

 <img width="702" alt="0417_progress" src="https://user-images.githubusercontent.com/33163654/232571562-09b20744-a786-41a4-be1b-b4822a5804c6.png">

 Next step: environment variable expansion.
 Maybe instead of 2D array, a linked list is better to store the tokens into, so you could save the in and out of single/double quote status.

+Also made some progress with handling ctrl+key combinations, but as I learned in minitalk, the unix signal handling is very messy and therefore some problems remain.
+Hoping to get this sorted next day, and push sample code to the repo.